Kashif581/EMOJIPEDIA_APP/README.md

 # EMOJIPEDIA_APP

 Hi there! 👋 I am Muhammad Kashif Abdullah a full stack web developer.
 This is an emoji app called "EmojiPedia", which is basically help you to understand the meaning of different emojis we used in our daily conversition.
-I hope you will like it 😊, and by the way the emoji that I have used is "smiling face, with smiling eys" that means I will be happy if you like it.
+I hope you will like it 😊, and by the way the emoji that I have used is "smiling face, with smiling eyes" that means I will be happy if you like it.

 ## Technologies Used: